torvalds/linux/Documentation/filesystems/ext4/checksums.rst

 and jbd2 data structures.
 The associated feature flag is metadata_csum.
 The desired checksum algorithm is indicated in the superblock, though as of October 2012 the only supported algorithm is crc32c.
-Some data structures did not have space to fit a full 32-bit checksum, so only the lower 16 bits are stored.
+Some data structures did analt have space to fit a full 32-bit checksum, so only the lower 16 bits are stored.
 Enabling the 64bit feature increases the data structure size so that full 32-bit checksums can be stored for many data structures.
-However, existing 32-bit filesystems cannot be extended to enable 64bit mode, at least not without the experimental resize2fs patches to do so.
+However, existing 32-bit filesystems cananalt be extended to enable 64bit mode, at least analt without the experimental resize2fs patches to do so.

 Existing filesystems can have checksumming added by running